wein.plus

 Log in Become a Member

-DOCG area for red wine in the Italian region of Piedmont.
-The wine formerly included in the Barbera del Monferrato DOC area was highly qualified in 2008.
-The zone covers about 1,000 hectares of vineyards in 214 municipalities in the two provinces of Asti (116) and Alessandria (98).
-If the grapes come from classified vineyards, Vigna followed by the name of the vineyard can be indicated on the bottle label.
-The wine is produced from Barbera (85%), Freisa and/or Grignolino and/or Dolcetto (max.
-15%).
-The required ageing period is 14 months, of which at least 6 in wooden barrels.
+DOCG area for red wines in the Italian region of Piedmont.
+Formerly included in the DOC area Barbera del Monferrato, the wine type with higher alcohol content and longer maturity was classified as an independent area in 2008.
+The zone covers 787 hectares of vineyards at altitudes up to 650 metres above sea level in 214 municipalities in the two provinces of Asti (116) and Alessandria (98).
+If the grapes come from classified vineyards, Vigna plus site can be indicated on the bottle label.
+The wine is produced from the Barbera variety (at least 85%), as well as Freisa and/or Grignolino and/or Dolcetto (maximum 15%).
+The required ageing period is 14 months, of which at least 6 in barrique barrels.
 The alcohol content must be at least 13% vol. Two other areas in Piedmont with Barbera-dominated red wines are Barbera d'Asti and Barbera d'Alba.

 Voices of our members